joeltennant/Jekyll-and-Docker-Compose/README.md

 Adding Docker Compose to an existing project or starting from scratch is easy.
 Create a filed called 'docker-compose.yml' in the root.
 See example file for the contents you sould add: [Sample docker-compose.yml](https://github.com/joelt11753/Jekyll-and-Docker-Compose/blob/master/docker-compose.yml)

-After you have a docker-compose.yml file in your existing or new Jekyll project, simply follow the instructions above in the "Using this sample" section to serve up your project.
+After you have a docker-compose.yml file in your existing or new Jekyll project, simply follow the instructions above in the "Using this sample" section to serve up your site.

 #### Sample Theme